 This Smoked Salmon Cheesecake is a delicious appetizer perfect for cocktail parties or holiday gatherings.

-If serving the Kir Royale as part of a dessert party, it would be lovely with Meringue Hearts or this Dark Chocolate Flourless Cake.
-If serving for a larger group, you can prepare each glass with the cassis ahead of time, then add the champagne and garnish just before serving.
+If serving a larger group, you can prepare each glass with the cassis ahead of time, then add the champagne and garnish just before serving.

 The kir royal is a way to dress up a medium quality or cheaper champagne, Italian prosecco, or sparkling wine.
-If you love sparkling drinks, you might like an Aperol Spritz, or a Peach Bellini!
+If you love sparkling drinks, you might like an Aperol Spritz or a Peach Bellini!

-Kir Royale
+Kir Royal

 Ingredients